Free Info Hours

 More events with Niels to be announced soon!
 For further Red42 workshops, check out the Red42 event agenda!

-For inquiries on events, please contact firstname.lastname@example.org,
+For inquiries about Niels, please contact firstname.lastname@example.org

 It seems like everyone is putting out some sort of theory on “Digital Transformation” these days – whether we want them or not.
 So much is being aired about this supposed revolution, and related phenomena such as digital business models, new work, and A.I. (...)

 It was just a couple of hours ago that I saw an illustration here on my news stream on LinkedIn, about the differences between "the boss" and "the leader".
 Most of us have probably seen this kind of visual many times before: They invariably argue for "bosses becoming more like leaders", for "leaders becoming more transformational", (...)

 Since the rise of the corporation at the dawn of the industrial age, much has been said and written about leadership, power, and structure in organizations.
 Some in the field of organizational research believe that developing a robust theory of leadership is an illusive, even utopian, undertaking. (...)

 Most managers and business leaders aim to make their organizations flatter.
 They try to reduce middle management, to skim the amount of hierarchical layers, or they scrap internal bureaucracy in order to achieve more efficiency, more effectiveness, and more enterprise agility.
 The problem with this (...)

 For all of Niels´articles in English & German, visit his author page on LinkedIn!